Remember... Dreams Come True: Critter Country, Fantasyland, Toontown (Laughin' Place)

-Music and sounds from various rides in Critter Country, Fantasyland, and Mickey's Toontown are heard.
+Music and sounds from various rides in Critter Country (known today as Bayou Country), Fantasyland, and Mickey's Toontown are heard.
 Attractions featured include (in order) Splash Mountain, Peter Pan's Flight, Alice in Wonderland, Casey Jr. Circus Train, Mad Tea Party, Roger Rabbit's Car Toon Spin, Country Bear Vacation Hoedown, The Many Adventures of Winnie the Pooh, It's a Small World, and America Sings.

-The segment starts with the voices of Splash Mountain's buzzards asking if the audience has found their "laughin' place."
-Splash Mountain is projected onto the castle.
-From there, Peter Pan flies across it with the Darling children.
+The segment begins with Splash Mountain's vultures inquiring about the "laughing' place".
+The castle projects images of Splash Mountain, followed by Peter Pan and the Darling children soaring across it.
 The Mad Hatter and March Hare are then heard as colored bubbles are projected, followed by the projection of Casey Jr. Circus Train.
 Benny the Cab introduces the second half of the segment, Saxons spin next to the castle, and a spiral is projected onto it followed by a barrage of rainbow-colored lights dancing across it.
-Finally, the weasel says, "Pop goes the weasel," and the segment ends with a door slamming shut and everything fades to darkness.
+Finally, the weasel says, "Pop goes the weasel", and the segment ends with a door slamming shut and everything fades to darkness.